NCAR/DataAnalysis101/Quiz2/Quiz2.md

 Note: You can convert the dates in the first column to a better form by using the **as.Date** function.
 For example if the **stockData** is your data frame  then ```dateObject <- as.Date(stockData$Date) ```` will do it.

-(9) Investigate how well a simple forecast strategy works for predicting the prices: Find the mean price of the past 10 closing values and use this to predict the next day close.
-Make a boxplot of the forecast errors (Actual prices - forecast), comment on the distribution, and also investigate whether the errors depend on the day of the week.
+(9) Investigate how well a simple forecast strategy works for predicting the prices: Find the mean price of the past 10 closing values and use this to predict the next day close. **Make a boxplot of the forecast errors (Actual prices - forecast), comment on the distribution, and also investigate whether the errors depend on the day of the week.**

+(10) For your forecast method from (9) consider other data lengths besides 10. **Does any length seem to work better?
+Summarize your results using a figure.**

 ###Hints:
 You may have to reverse the time order of your data -- check the order!